mananyev/portfolio-performance-tracking/README.md

 2. Stock information (company name and suggested ticker) is extracted from the links to Wikipedia pages.
 3. Corrected ticker information (ticker symbol, sector, industry, exchange) is searched through `yfinance` API.
-4. Tickers' price (as well as volumes, dividends, and stock splits) histories for the stocks from the indices and from the portfolio are loaded on a daily basis and stored in Postgres.
+4. Tickers' price (as well as volumes, dividends, and stock splits) histories for the stocks from the indices and from the portfolio are loaded on a daily basis to GCS and stored in Bigquery.

    1. `whole_history` option allows backfilling the whole history of prices at once.

-5. Data is transformed using `dbt` and loaded back to Postgres.
+5. Data is transformed using `dbt` and loaded back to BigQuery.

    1. Includes the calculation of the risk-return profile for the whole portfolio, its individual components, and other tickers.

-6. Risk-return profile and portfolio's composition and performance are visualized in a Grafana dashboard.
+6. Risk-return profile and portfolio's composition and performance are visualized in a Looker dashboard.

 ## 3. Challenges